 - Management Path is the traffic flow from an administrator’s system or network to the Barracuda Web Application Firewall.
 A Network Group for the management interface controls management access of the Barracuda Web Application Firewall.
 Configurations are specific to a unit and are not synchronized with the Peer unit in a High Availability (HA) cluster.

 - Data Path is the traffic flow from clients to the back-end server which needs to be secured or routed through the Barracuda Web Application Firewall.
 Multiple network groups can be configured on the Data Path to provide the routing flexibility required to deploy the appliance in complex networks.
 A Vsite encompasses one Network Group and its associated Services.
 Administrators can configure multiple Network Groups by configuring multiple Vsites.
 A network group is automatically created for the system during the initial configuration of the physical interfaces.
 Network settings in the network groups of the Vsite are evaluated first and then the network settings under System Network Group is evaluated before a packet routing or filtering decision is made.
-All configuration for data path network groups are synchronized with the Peer unit in the HA cluster.
+All configuration for data path network groups is synchronized with the Peer unit in the HA cluster.

-The routing decisions for the Management Path and Data Path traffic are taken based on the respective routing tables.
+The routing decisions for the Management Path and Data Path traffic are based on the respective routing tables.
 The Data Path traffic is first matched with the set of routes configured for the specific Vsite.
 If the traffic does not match any Vsite routing entries, it is compared to System routing entries.
 If it matches neither Vsite nor System routing entries, the packet is dropped.

 The Barracuda Web Application Firewall supports the following routing tables: